majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

-### Mombaur, Truong & Laumond (2010)
+## Paper 2 — Mombaur, Truong & Laumond (2010)

-**Citation**
+### Citation

-Mombaur, K., Truong, A., & Laumond, J.-P. (2010). *From Human to Humanoid Locomotion—An Inverse Optimal Control Approach*.
-Autonomous Robots, 28(3), 369–383.
-DOI: 10.1007/s10514-009-9170-7.
+Mombaur, K., Truong, A., & Laumond, J.-P. (2010).

-**Research Problem**
+From Human to Humanoid Locomotion—An Inverse Optimal Control Approach.

+Autonomous Robots, 28, 369–383.

+DOI: 10.1007/s10514-009-9170-7

+### Research Problem

+The paper addresses how human locomotion behavior can be transferred to humanoid robots without directly reproducing the observed human trajectories.

-Infer an underlying locomotion objective from observed human motion and use the inferred objective to generate humanoid locomotion, rather than directly reproducing human trajectories.
+The authors investigate whether an underlying locomotion objective can be inferred from human motion and subsequently used to generate new motions for a humanoid robot.

-**Input**
+### Input

-Human motion-capture demonstrations of planar locomotion toward different target configurations.
-The motion representation focuses on the global position and orientation of the body rather than full-body joint trajectories.
+The framework uses human motion-capture demonstrations of locomotion toward different target configurations.

+The motion representation focuses on the global position and orientation of the human body rather than full-body joint trajectories.

-**Method**
+### Method

-The authors formulate an inverse optimal control problem in which the locomotion cost is represented as a weighted combination of manually selected basis functions.
-The weights are inferred by repeatedly solving a forward optimal control problem and comparing the resulting trajectory with human demonstrations.
+The authors formulate the problem as Inverse Optimal Control.

+The human locomotion cost is represented as a weighted combination of manually selected cost functions.
+The weights of these cost functions are inferred by repeatedly solving a forward optimal control problem and comparing the resulting trajectories with the observed human demonstrations.

-**Objective / Cost**
-The final objective combines:
+The inferred objective is then used to generate new locomotion trajectories for different target configurations.

+### Objective / Cost

+The objective is represented using several manually selected components, including:

 * locomotion time,
-* squared forward acceleration,
+* forward acceleration,
-* squared rotational acceleration,
+* rotational acceleration,
-* squared orthogonal acceleration,
+* orthogonal acceleration,
-* alignment between body orientation and the direction toward the target.
+* body orientation alignment with the direction toward the target.

-The objective representation is manually specified; IOC learns the corresponding weights rather than discovering the objective representation itself.
+The objective representation is defined in advance.
+The IOC procedure learns the relative importance of these components rather than discovering the objective representation itself.

-**Validation**
-The objective is learned from multiple human demonstrations across different target scenarios and evaluated on additional held-out scenarios.
-The learned objective is able to reproduce characteristic human locomotion paths and generalize to unseen target configurations.
-The approach is also demonstrated in a human-to-humanoid transfer setting.

-**Main Finding**
+### Main Finding

-A shared locomotion objective can explain multiple human locomotion demonstrations and can be optimized to generate new trajectories rather than directly imitating observed trajectories.
+A shared locomotion objective can explain multiple human locomotion demonstrations and can be used to generate new trajectories for previously unseen target configurations.

-**Limitation**
+The work demonstrates that human locomotion can be modeled through an underlying optimization criterion rather than being treated only as a trajectory to reproduce.

+The inferred objective can also be used as part of a human-to-humanoid locomotion transfer pipeline.

+### Limitation

-* The objective basis functions are manually designed rather than learned.
+The objective representation is manually designed rather than learned from the demonstrations.

-* The locomotion model is simplified and does not capture full-body humanoid dynamics or contact-rich whole-body behavior.
+The locomotion model is simplified and does not represent full-body humanoid dynamics, contact interactions, or whole-body balance constraints.

-* The inferred objective is task-specific and does not establish a general latent representation of human objectives.
+The approach is demonstrated for a relatively specific locomotion task and does not establish a general latent representation of human objectives.

-* Transfer to humanoid motion relies on additional robot-specific motion-generation mechanisms.
-* Robustness to disturbances, changes in dynamics, and substantially different robot constraints is not systematically studied.
+The work also does not systematically investigate robustness to disturbances, changes in robot dynamics, or substantially different physical constraints.
-* Objective identifiability remains limited because different cost formulations may produce similar observed trajectories.

-**Relevance to Our Project**
+### Relevance to Our Project

-**Very High.** This work is a direct predecessor of the Human Demonstrations → Objective Inference → Humanoid Motion pipeline proposed in our project.
-It establishes that human locomotion objectives can be inferred through IOC and subsequently used for motion generation.
+This paper is highly relevant to our research because it demonstrates a pipeline closely related to our proposed approach:

+Human Motion Demonstrations
+→ Infer Underlying Objective / Cost
+→ Model-Based Optimization
+→ Humanoid Motion

-However, it also shows that **Human → IOC → Humanoid** alone is not a sufficient novelty claim.
-Our project must investigate whether a richer or learned objective representation can generalize under the different dynamics and physical constraints of the Unitree H1 and be directly integrated with model-based MPC.
+Importantly, it shows that Human → IOC → Humanoid is not by itself a novel research direction.

+Our project therefore needs to investigate whether a learned objective representation can provide advantages beyond manually specified cost functions, particularly when the learned objective is optimized under the different dynamics and physical constraints of the Unitree H1.
-**Research Gap Contribution**
-This paper establishes the following prior art:

-> Human locomotion demonstrations can be used to infer a shared objective and generate humanoid locomotion through inverse optimal control.

-A preliminary distinction relevant to our project is:

-> **Mombaur et al. learn objective parameters within a manually specified cost representation; they do not learn a latent objective representation itself.**
+### Research Gap Contribution

+The paper establishes that an underlying human locomotion objective can be inferred from demonstrations and subsequently used for humanoid motion generation.

+However, the objective representation itself is manually specified and only its parameters are inferred.

+This leaves an important distinction for our research:

+Manually Designed Objective Representation
+→ Learn Objective Parameters

+versus the direction investigated in our project:

+Human Motion
+→ Learn Latent Objective Representation
+→ Optimize under H1 Dynamics and Constraints

-Potential gaps concerning learned objective representations, morphology/dynamics transfer, constraint-aware MPC integration, and generalization remain **Not established yet** and must be evaluated against subsequent IOC, IRL, locomotion, and model-based control literature.
+Whether this distinction represents a genuine research gap is **Not established yet** and must be evaluated against subsequent Inverse Optimal Control, Inverse Reinforcement Learning, human locomotion, and model-based control literature.